reza-mirjahanian/awesome-blockchain/Bridges/Bridges.md

 # Different Types Of blockchain Bridges

-Just like bridges in the real world come in different shapes and sizes, catering to different needs and environments, blockchain bridges also vary in their types and functions.
-Let’s take a closer look at the main types of blockchain bridges:

 1️⃣  **Trusted Bridges (Centralized or Custodial)**: These bridges are like crossing a bridge controlled by a central authority.
 They focus on being easy to use and fast, making them great for beginners or quick transfers.
 But remember, you’re trusting this authority to hold your assets, similar to trusting a bank.  _Examples include_ [**_Binance Bridge_**](https://www.bnbchain.org/en/bnb-chain-bridges) _and_ **_Multichain._**